VeritasSoftware/Linq.Fluent.PredicateBuilder/README.md

 # Linq.Fluent.PredicateBuilder

-## Fluent predicate builder for Linq
+## Fluent Predicate Builder

-Using the Linq extension is really simple.

-Basically, provide a predicate to the Linq Where method.
+Basically, you have to provide a predicate to the Linq Where method.

 Using the **fluent PredicateBuilder**, you can perform